Q: We are interested in adopting a child, and understand the court must approve us first. What requirements must we meet?A:

 Q: What kinds of criminal convictions might keep us from adopting a child?

 A: Convictions for felonies, drug offenses, OVI, assault or sex-related charges may keep you from adopting a child, even if these convictions have been expunged.

 Q: Does the court require any other documentation?

 A: Yes.
 You also must complete a residency certification form, stating the length of time you have lived in Ohio.
 Courts will also require a child abuse clearance from the Ohio Department of Job and Family Services and from any other states that have required you to have a home fire inspection and a safety audit.
 All adults living in the home must have a child abuse clearance check.
 Your attorney or agency representative must file these forms, as well as the other documentation mentioned above, with the probate court.
 The court social worker will review the documents and then contact you to arrange a home study.

 Q: What happens during the home study?

-A: The social worker will conduct a personal interview with you and your spouse and/or other household members and review your pre-placement application to determine whether you meet the minimum standards established under Ohio law to provide a suitable home for a child.
+A: The social worker will conduct a personal interview with you and your spouse and/or other household members and review your pre-placement application and all other documentation to determine whether you meet the minimum standards established under Ohio law to provide a suitable home for a child.

 Q: Is there a follow-up home visit?